BIPO-AISG-SMU/demand-forecasting/docs/unit-tests.md

 .
 ```

-For more details, refer to official documentation on [Kedro Automated Testing](https://docs.kedro.org/en/stable/development/automated_testing.html).
+For more details, refer to Kedro's documentation on [Automated Testing](https://docs.kedro.org/en/stable/development/automated_testing.html).

-## Writing Unit Tests and conventions
+## Conventions in Writing Unit Tests

-1. All unit tests should be written in test_nodes.py.
-By default, when creating new kedro pipeline via the command, 'kedro pipeline create \<pipeline name>', *test_pipeline.py* is created, only test_pipeline.py is created.
-You have to create a *test_node.py* file yourself for writing unit tests.
+1. All unit tests should be written in `test_nodes.py`.
+By default, when creating new Kedro pipeline via the command, `kedro pipeline create <pipeline name>`, only `test_pipeline.py` is created.
+You need to manually create `test_nodes.py` yourself.

-2. Please ensure that all classes and functions used for test must have a '*Test*' prefix and '*test*' prefix respectively.

-3. Note that, any function and classes written without the 'Test'/'test' prefix would be ignored by pytest during execution.
-No errors/warning is generated as such.
+2. All unit testing classes and functions must be named with a `Test` prefix and `test_` prefix respectively.
+Note that any classes or functions not named with the `Test` or `test_` prefixes would be ignored by pytest during execution, with no errors or warnings generated.

 4. For each fixture used by a test function, there is typically a parameter (named after the defined fixture) in the test function’s definition.
 An example is shown as follows: